 - Age and Familial Status

 - Impose any different terms or conditions or decline a reservation based on the guest’s age or familial status.
-Host may provide factual information about a spot's features (or lack of them) that could make a spot unsafe or unsuitable for certain ages or families.
+The host may provide factual information about a spot's features (or lack thereof) that could make a spot unsafe or unsuitable for certain ages or families.
 The exception for this is minors - hosts may set rules that do not allow minors.

 - Decline a guest based on any actual or perceived disability.
 A host may provide factually accurate information about the spot’s accessibility features (or lack of them), allowing for guests with disabilities to assess for themselves whether the spot is appropriate to their individual needs.

 - Impose any different terms or conditions based on the fact that the guest has a disability.

-- Substitute their own judgment about whether a spot meets the needs of a guest with a disability for that of the prospective guest.
+- Substitute their own judgment about whether a spot meets a guest's needs with a disability for that of the prospective guest.

-- Inquire about the existence or severity of a guest’s disability, or the means used to accommodate any disability.
-If, however, a potential guest raises his or her disability, a host may, and should, discuss with the potential guest whether the listing meets the potential guest’s needs.
+- Inquire about the existence or severity of a guest’s disability or the means used to accommodate any disability.
+If a potential guest raises their disability, a host may, and should, discuss with the potential guest whether the listing meets the potential guest’s needs.

-- Post any listing or make any statement that discourages or indicates a preference for or against any guest on account of the fact that the guest has a disability.
+- Post any listing or make any statement that discourages or indicates a preference for or against any guest because the guest has a disability.

 - First, we debrief with the reporting person to fully understand the situation and assign a point of contact to manage the investigation.
 This point of contact will be available throughout this process.

 - We then investigate the reported person in line with our internal processes.
-We may schedule a call with them so we can ask follow-up questions to ensure we fully understand their perspective.
-We then share the impact that their behavior or words had on the person who raised this concern, regardless of what the intent may have been.
+We may schedule a call with them to ask follow-up questions to ensure we fully understand their perspective.
+We then share the impact that their behavior or words had on the person who raised this concern, regardless of their intent.
 We listen and discern whether the reported party understands and reflects on their impact and whether they are committed to doing better in the future.
 We direct them to additional resources so they can learn from this experience as needed.